JaxProjex/mqttTraccarFlow/README.md

 -when your mqtt device sends its position payload it should then populate on your traccar server, you can use the example mqtt devices in the flow to test.

 -------------------------------------------------

+TROUBLESHOOTING / KNOWN ISSUES:

+-in the event the Node-Red service explodes and you lose connection to the Node-Red UI and cant reconnect, you may need to restart your Node-Red service

+$ sudo service node-red restart